The AP Interview: Ukraine aims to restart occupied reactors - KTVZ

 Associated Press

-KYIV, Ukraine (AP) — The head of the company operating Europe’s largest nuclear plant, which is occupied by Russian troops, says Ukraine is considering restarting the facility to ensure its safety — just weeks after fears of a radiation disaster prompted its shutdown.
-Run by Ukrainian state nuclear company Energoatom, the Zaporizhzhia plant is one of the most worrying flashpoints in Russia’s occupation of Ukraine.
-It has been damaged in fighting, prompting international alarm.
-In an interview with The Associated Press Tuesday, Energoatom President Petro Kotin said the company could restart two of the reactors in a matter of days as winter approaches.
-“If you have low temperature, you will just freeze everything inside.
-The safety equipment will be damaged,” he said.
+KYIV, Ukraine (AP) — The head of the company operating Europe’s largest nuclear plant says Ukraine is considering restarting the Russian-occupied facility to ensure its safety.
+Ukrainian state nuclear company Energoatom shut down the plant’s last reactors last month amid fears that fighting nearby could cause a radiation disaster.
+In an interview with The Associated Press on Tuesday, Energoatom President Petro Kotin said the company could restart two reactors within days to make sure the plant’s safety systems don’t freeze during the winter.
+The power plant sits within one of four Ukrainian regions that Russia has illegally claimed as its territory.
+The plant’s director was seized and blindfolded by Russian forces on his way home from work Friday,